sigasi/sigasi_insights/manual/projectsetup.md

 ## Importing a project from an archive

-Sigasi projects can be shared using file archives.
+Sigasi Studio projects can be shared using file archives.
 All project-related settings are stored in two hidden files in the project folder.
 Therefore, you can create an archive of the entire top level folder (**File \> Export \> General \> Archive file**) and send it to someone